Legacy-Edition-Minigames/Documentation/docs/source/editor/landing.rst

    :description lang=en: Learn to create a custom map for a LEM server

-About Modtools
+About the Map
 -----------
-LEM's custom map creation suite also known as "Modtools" is a publicly avalible set of resources to help users create a map that is compatible with servers running a LEM instance.
+LEM's custom map creation suite known as "Map Editor" (Fomerly Modtools) is a publicly avalible set of resources to help users create a map that is compatible with servers running a LEM instance.

 **All maps must be in compliance with the** :doc:`/editor/rules`